 How to get a Library Card

-Granville County tax-payers may apply for a free library card by showing a valid North Carolina Driver’s License or photo ID that has a current Granville County address.
-If your ID does not show your current address, you must ALSO provide proof of local address or proof of property tax payment within Granville County.
-If you have questions about what constitutes valid proof of residency or tax payment, please call our main branch at (919) 693-1121.
+Granville County residents and County employees may apply for a free library card by showing a valid North Carolina Driver’s License or photo ID with a current Granville County address.
+If your photo ID is not up-to-date, you must also produce a utility bill, lease agreement or proof of property tax payment within Granville County.
+If you have questions about what constitutes a valid proof of residency, please call our main branch at (919) 693-1121.

 Non-residents may receive a library card for $15.00 per year.

-If you have a card from another library within the Cardinal System, you also have access to the material here at the GCLS!
+If you have an active card from an NC Cardinal library, you can also use it to borrow material here at the GCLS!

 If you lose your library card, a replacement card may be purchased for $1.00.
-Fines and fees that exist on lost card accounts are carried over onto the new card.
+Existing fees and credits will we transferred to the new card.

 Teachers in any Granville County school may apply for a teacher card.
 This card is valid for each school year (August – June).